Arshia786-stack/uploadform/README.md

 3. Navigate to the project directory in your terminal.
 4. Run `npm install` to install the project dependencies.
 5. Update the AWS credentials in the `server.js` file with your own AWS access key and secret access key.
-6. Start the server by running `npm start`.
+6. Start the server by running `node server.js`.
 7. Access the application in your web browser by visiting `http://localhost:3000`.

 ---